Lemon-Studio/pretest/README.md

     gem install pretest

 <p>
-Pretest is a gem to help you to start your automation projects.
+Pretest is a gem that helps you to start your automation projects.
 With pretest you can start and configure your environment for web and mobile automation projects with just a few commands.
 </p>

 <h2>And how do i do this?</h2>